BlaiseMariaJames/YelpCamp-Version-2.0/Update History.md

 <h2 id="Sep22">September 2022</h2>

+### Authorization Update 2.5V

+1. Add middleware function to authorize a user to edit or delete a campground.
+2. Modify Campground edit and delete routes to authorize the user by using middlware function.

 ### Authorization Update 2.4V

 1. Modify Campground routes and views to associate Campground Model to User Model.